American bison: Habitat and trails

 Those in Yukon, Canada, typically summer in alpine plateaus above treeline.
 The first thoroughfares of North America, except for the time-obliterated paths of mastodon or muskox and the routes of the mound builders, were the traces made by bison and deer in seasonal migration and between feeding grounds and salt licks.
-Many of these routes, hammered by countless hoofs instinctively following watersheds and the crests of ridges in avoidance of lower places' summer muck and winter snowdrifts, were followed by the aboriginal North Americans as courses to hunting grounds and as warriors' paths.
+Many of these routes, hammered by countless hoofs instinctively following watersheds and the crests of ridges in avoidance of lower places' summer muck and winter snowdrifts, and often following the routes of least resistance across rolling terrain, were followed by the aboriginal North Americans as routes to hunting grounds and as warriors' paths.
 They were invaluable to explorers and were adopted by pioneers.

-Bison traces were characteristically north and south, but several key east–west trails were used later as railways.
+Bison traces were characteristically north and south along seasonal migration routes, but several key east–west buffalo trails were used later as routes for railways.
 Some of these include the Cumberland Gap through the Blue Ridge Mountains to upper Kentucky.
 A heavily used trace crossed the Ohio River at the Falls of the Ohio and ran west, crossing the Wabash River near Vincennes, Indiana.
 In Senator Thomas Hart Benton's phrase saluting these sagacious path-makers, the bison paved the way for the railroads to the Pacific.

 Mexico

 The southern extent of the historic range of the American bison includes northern Mexico and adjoining areas in the United States as documented by archeological records and historical accounts from Mexican archives from 700 CE to the 19th century.
 The Janos-Hidalgo bison herd has ranged between Chihuahua, Mexico, and New Mexico, United States, since at least the 1920s.
 The persistence of this herd suggests that habitat for bison is suitable in northern Mexico.
 In 2009, genetically pure bison were reintroduced to the Janos Biosphere Reserve in northern Chihuahua adding to the Mexican bison population.
 In 2020, the second herd was formed in Maderas del Carmen.
-A private reserve named Jagüey de Ferniza has kept bisons since before the above-mentioned reintroductions in Coahuila.
+A private reserve named Jagüey de Ferniza has kept bison since before the above-mentioned reintroductions in Coahuila.

 Introductions to Siberia

-Since 2006, an outherd of wood bison sent from Alberta's Elk Island National Park was established in Yakutia, Russia as a practice of pleistocene rewilding; wood bison are the most closely related to the extinct bison species.
+Since 2006, an outherd of wood bison sent from Alberta's Elk Island National Park was established in Yakutia, Russia as a practice of pleistocene rewilding; wood bison are the most similar to the extinct steppe bison species (Bison priscus sp.).
 The bison are adapting well to the cold climate, and Yakutia's Red List officially registered the species in 2019; a second herd was formed in 2020.

-In Pleistocene Park, there are also 24 plains bison as wood bison could not be acquired.
+Plains bison were also translocated into the Pleistocene Park, as more-favored wood bison could not be acquired.